jorgehatccrma/ccrma-beam/README.md

 ## What's this?

-This is a theme to create *LaTeX-Beamer* presentations using CCRMA (Center for Computer Research in Music and Acoustics at Stanford University) colors and logos.
+This is a theme to create *LaTeX-Beamer* presentations using [CCRMA][7] (Center for Computer Research in Music and Acoustics at Stanford University) colors and logos.

 The idea is to facilitate the use of beamer for high-quality academic presentations.
 My main goal is to generate PDF presentations, which are portable and cross-platform.